Module 8: Campus Living (Part 4)

 Talk about your own previous experiences with roommates in order to provide personal examples to your student.

-Share your observations of your student’s lifestyle preferences and personal habits, and how he or she interacts and communicates with others.
+Share your observations of your student’s personal habits, and how he or she interacts and communicates with others.

 Discuss the pros and cons of living with someone you know.
 Pros may include familiarity, friendship, and fun.
 Cons may include having expectations that are too high and being disappointed, the two roommates having different expectations of living with each other (one thinks they should go everywhere together while the other wants to branch out and make new friends), unexpected differences in habits, and the risk of ruining the friendship.